jfinley6/jfinley6/README.md

 🌱 I’m currently learning **Ruby on Rails** and contributing to open source projects.  -->

- 👩🏻‍🎓 I'm looking for a **Junior Developer Position** to get hands-on experience working in an agile team environment
+ 👩🏻‍🎓 I'm looking for a **Junior Developer/Software Engineer Position** to get hands-on experience working in an agile team environment

 📫 Reach me at : **j.finley92@gmail.com**